 What if you could convert a high percentage of your traffic into money?
-The solution points us towards the importance of optimizing your jewelry eCommerce page.
+The solution points us towards the importance of optimizing your jewelry e-commerce page.
 Let’s face it.
-No matter how good you think your product page is, if it doesn’t deliver your customer’s needs and doesn’t answer the questions they have, it will never be enough to convince them in buying your product.
+No matter how good you think your product page is, if it doesn’t deliver your customer’s needs and doesn’t answer the questions they have, it will never be enough to convince them to buy your product.

-In this post, we outlined four jewelry eCommerce tips centering on product page optimization, so your traffic translates into what matters most to your business – SALES.
-As they say, if the content is king, conversion is queen, so let’s get it started!
+In this post, we outlined four jewelry e-commerce tips centering on product page optimization, so your traffic translates into what matters most to your business – SALES.

 When retailing online, you’re retailing to everyone in the world even without physical stores.
 But this presents an even bigger challenge.
 Your target shoppers cannot touch and try your jewelry products before they buy.
 This is why you should take product photography seriously.
 When done right, it can bridge the gap between your shoppers and the screen.

-Your product photos should be of high-quality so that your shoppers can see every single detail of the jewelry no matter how intricate the design.
-If you’re still at the beginning phase of your business, don’t worry; with the right equipment and props and tips and tricks, you can photograph your jewelry at your home studio.
+Your product photos should be of high quality so that your shoppers can see every single detail of the jewelry no matter how intricate the design.
+If you’re still in the beginning phase of your business, don’t worry; with the right equipment, props, and tips and tricks, you can photograph your jewelry at your home studio.

-How to Photograph Jewelry for Etsy
+How to Photograph Jewelry for Etsy » Full Guide

 Allowing potential shoppers to zoom in on your jewelry product images is another means of offering credible visual proof.
 Industry research shows that the zoom function can increase sales by 15% because it adds value to the shopper’s experience since it enables them to take a closer look at your product images.
 For example, to take a closer look at Tiffany & Co.’s link earrings, you can simply hover your mouse over the image and move it around to pan it.
 Alternatively, you can click the image to enlarge it and click the image twice with your mouse magnifier for a better and further enlarged view.
 With easy navigation like this, shoppers can freely explore the fine details of the product, including the earring post and back.

-Wanderlust and Co uses videos to showcase their products while introducing style ideas.
+Wanderlust and Co. uses videos to showcase their products while introducing style ideas.
 This type of video is fun and entertaining.
-Shoppers who enjoy videos are highly likely to share it on their social media page, which can expand your reach.
+Shoppers who enjoy videos are highly likely to share them on their social media pages, which can expand their reach.

 Jewellery by Design (JbD) also capitalizes on the power of product videos when it comes to creating aspirational content.
 In the video above, the model wears a diamond engagement ring and moves her hand to create and show a spectacular display of sparkle.
 Product videos are perfect for inspirational content because the latter can communicate so much in a short amount of time.
 Here, the video guides the shopper in envisioning a lifestyle and elicits positive emotions.
 Women love diamonds not only because it makes them feel loved and special, but also because no other hard and long-lasting gemstone can sparkle like it.

 Humanizing your product means reaching out to your shoppers on an emotional level.
 Break the barriers along the path of their purchasing decision by building an emotional aura around your jewelry piece so that they can find a connection with your product.
 This connection will influence the way they feel and think about your product or brand, which may benefit you.
-In the example above, Uncommon Goods wrote a product description that encompasses the story behind the product, the product details, and introduces the maker.
-The story was written in a way that stimulates a sense of sentimentality and romance – an element that may encourage the shopper to think of the loved one whom they’d want to give it to.
-When you humanize your product, you make them see the point why they should give your money to you.
+In the example above, Uncommon Goods wrote a product description that encompasses the story behind the product, and the product details, and introduces the maker.
+The story was written in a way that stimulates a sense of sentimentality and romance – an element that may encourage the shopper to think of their beloved recipient.
+When you humanize your product, you make them see the point of why they should give your money to you.